NYC Mayor Eric Adams speaks highly of Donald Trump — unlike some other Democrats

 A MAGA Republican?
-No, the mayor of one of America’s most left-leaning cities, Eric Adams, a Democrat.
+No, the mayor of one of America’s most left-leaning cities, Eric Adams, is a Democrat.

 "I am not going to be warring with this president," Adams said earlier this month.
 "I’m going to be working with this president."

-In 2015, he ripped into then candidate Trump, who expressed a desire to close down mosques as a way to combat ISIS.
+In 2015, he ripped into then-candidate Trump, who expressed a desire to close down mosques as a way to combat ISIS.

 "Donald Trump is attempting to appeal to the darkest part of America," he said.
 "The mean-spiritedness, the hate mongering, the attempt to play on the fears of Americans."